monkeyx/phoenixtools/README.md

 * Mining and resource production analysis
 * Search items and planets by their attributes

+## Database

+This uses postgresql as the database with default role 'phoenix' and password 'phoenix'.

+You can override this by setting the environment variables PHOENIXTOOLS_DATABASE_USERNAME and PHOENIXTOOLS_DATABASE_PASSWORD or by editing the config/database.yml file.

 ## Installation

 1. Install Ruby (Windows)